 Parking

-The museum does not have a special parking lot for its visitors, but it is surrounded by large municipal parking lots.
-You will find one behind the museum in the rue du Docteur Masselin, but also on the Place de l’Église and in front of the museum.
+The museum does not have its own parking lot, but it is surrounded by large municipal parking lots.
+You’ll find one behind the museum on rue du Docteur Masselin, as well as on Place de l’Église and opposite the museum.
 These parking lots are not free.
-It is necessary to count 2€ per 24h.
+They cost €2 per 24 hours.

 The site has a bicycle parking and is accessible to campers.